amannn/next-intl/docs/usage.md

 </NextIntlProvider>
 ```

-## Reading config in nested components
+## Retrieving provider config

-As a convenience, two hooks exist that allow to read configuration that was passed to the provider in nested components:
+As a convenience, two hooks exist that allow to read configuration that was passed to the provider:

 ```js
 // Returns either an explicitly configured locale from the